gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

   region works similarly to merging an actor isolated region

 * **Function Argument and Actor Isolated**.
-A function argument isolation region that is non-isolated can never be merged with an actor isolation region since, we would need to transfer the value to merge with the actor's isolation region, but function argument regions cannot be transferred.
+A function argument isolation region that is disconnected can never be merged with an actor isolation region since, we would need to transfer the value to merge with the actor's isolation region, but function argument regions cannot be transferred.
 In contrast, if a function argument region is on a method, it is part of the actor isolated